AtanasovAtanas/pb-interactive-csharp/EN/01-Exam/02-Problem-02.md

 ## Input
 You will receive 4 lines from the console:
-- The budget they have – a real number in the range [1.00 … 10000.00]
+- The budget they have – real number in the range [1.00 … 10000.00]
 - Count of nights – whole number in the range [0 … 1000]
 - Price per night – real number in the range [1.00 … 500.00]
-- Additional cost percentage – integer in the range [0 … 100]
+- Additional cost percentage – whole number in the range [0 … 100]

 ## Output
 The printing on the console depends on the result: